The Best Laos Waterfall: Kuang Si Falls

 Most of the area is in a thick jungle, so you probably won’t need a hat.
 Sunscreen is always a good idea, though may not be required, depending on when you go.

 You will find vendors outside the falls selling some useful items like flip flops, towels, etc., in case you forget them but don’t.
 It’ll make it easier to enjoy your time there.

 The bathrooms are a bit… rough.
 The one inside the park is slightly better, but not much.
 They are squat toilets (no proper toilet seat, and instead, you squat over a hole).
 Definitely bring paper and hand sanitizer, as you likely won’t find either there.

 There are separate changing areas which is a nice touch.
 Keep in mind that Laos is rather conservative, so you’ll either want to change out of your wet suit before you leave or hang around long enough for it to dry out.

 It’s not acceptable to wear your bathing suit around in Laos.
 Also, bring some cash in small amounts in case you want to pick up a snack or something else.

 When to Visit this Laos Waterfall

 You’ll also want to go on a sunny day.
-The sun casts the most beautiful glow on the water in this area and it turns it a striking turquoise blue that’s quite enchanting.
+The sun casts the most beautiful glow on the water in this area, and it turns it into a striking turquoise blue that’s quite enchanting.
 I’ve only ever seen it one other time, at the Havasupai Falls in Arizona.
-It’s worth seeing and it’s truly gorgeous.
+It’s worth seeing, and it’s truly gorgeous.